 Nahal Me’arot Nature Reserve – A World Heritage Site

-The Me’arat HaTanur (the Oven Cave) contains both homo sapiens and Neanderthal skeletons dating back 150,000 years; and the Me’arat HaGamal (the Camel Cave) offers visitors a chance to enjoy an audiovisual presentation of what life would have been like for early man; including hunting and gathering activities.
+The Me’arat HaTanur (the Oven Cave) contains homo sapiens and Neanderthal skeletons dating back 150,000 years; and the Me’arat HaGamal (the Camel Cave) offers visitors a chance to enjoy an audiovisual presentation of what life would have been like for early man; including hunting and gathering activities.

 Nahal Me’arot Nature Reserve: Other Activities

 But with an archaeological guided tour of the caves, you will have a professional guide to walk through millions of years; and be able to condense all that knowledge into 45 minutes – 90 minutes tour of the caves.
-And since Nahal Me’arot Nature Reserve is the only prehistoric site today in Israel that is open for visitors; I recommend you not to skip this rare chance to visit such a rare archaeological site in Israel.
+And since Nahal Me’arot Nature Reserve is the only prehistoric site today in Israel open for visitors, I recommend you not to skip this rare chance to visit such a rare archaeological site in Israel.

 The Importance of Nahal Me’arot Nature Reserve

 So in short, the sequence of prehistoric settlements in Nahal Maarot is particularly long and full.
 The unique finds discovered at the site (as important human fossils) and its intermittent investigation over eighty years; made the site one of the best known in the world from the Paleolithic period.
 In the four caves studied; the evidence was discovered; among the earliest in the world; of the simultaneous existence of Neanderthal man and modern man; For the burial of the dead; For use in objects of symbolic significance as beads and dyes; And for permanent settlement and construction of stone houses.
 The site plays a key role in the major issues of world prehistoric research, such as the origin of modern man, the development of modern human behavior, human-environment relations, and the buds of permanent settlement and food production.